grubeben/194.077-Applied-Deep-Learning/README.md

 # 194.077-Applied-Deep-Learning
-Inspection of the performance and methodical differences of policy-based and value-based reinforcement learning agents based (on the RaceCarBullet environment)
+Inspection of the performance and methodical differences of policy-based and value-based reinforcement learning agents based (on the CartPole [revision] environment)
 ____________________________________________________________________________________
 ## Revision after feedback (1.
 Nov.
 2022)

-In order to enable clear focus on every of the steps, I will prioritize implementing an A2C- agent and then and only then work on a DQN-agent and the comparative aspects of the project.
+I will prioritize implementing an A2C- agent and then and only then work on a DQN-agent and the comparative aspects of the project.
 Hence, the project outcome shall definitely include:

+1) Implementation of an n-step A2C-agent for discrete action spaces 1.1) Employment of the agent on an open-ai gym environment to establish baseline 1.2) Seek improvement by adaption of NN and data

-1) Implementation of a working A2C- agent
-2) Employment of the agent in a PyBullet environment
+2) Implementation of an n-step A2C- agent for continuous action spaces 2.1) Employment of the agent in a PyBullet (physics-based) environment 2.2) Comparison of performance between discrete-A2C and continuous-A2C in similar environment

-I will treat the following as bonus (whether time will suffice to execute these will become clear along the way):
+I will treat the following as BONUS (if time allows):

-3) Implementation of a DQ- agent for the same use case
+3) Implementation of a DQ- agent for at least one of the action-space scenarios described above
-4) Comparison of convergence and policy quality between the two agents
+4) Comparison of convergence and policy quality between action-value-based agent and policy-based agent

-Note that this will affect the order of the tasks below.
-Those that are not essential to the "must have" goals are marked with (BONUS).
-___________________________________________________________________________________
-## IN A NUTSHELL

-Utilize an environment that is suitable to both continuous state/action spaces and discretized ones in order to compare how value-based (which can handle the former) perform against policy-based learning algorithms (which cannot (at least not by conception)).
-This is with respect to policy (max. reward) and convergence.
-I will dive into theory and recent publications that offer guidance on the advantages to the two approaches, implement an DQN-agent and an actor-critic-agent and then analyze how the results resonate with the theory.
+The agents abve will be restricted to "ending problems* (= such ones that feature episodes)

 *Personal goals:*
-1) Use the course to broaden understanding of different approaches to reinforcement learning there are and how they relate to another
+1) Broaden understanding of different approaches to reinforcement learning there are and how they relate to another by learning about and implementing a üpolicy-based method
-2) Gain experience in slightly more complicated environment frameworks and in dealing with continuous action / state spaces
+2) Dealing with continuous action / state spaces
 ____________________________________________________________________________________
 ## NECESSARY STEPS
+Steps that correspond to BONUS-quests are marked with [BONUS].

 <details><summary>Get details</summary>